 - Group O – contains neither A nor B antigen and both antibodies A and B.

 The ABO group system is important during blood donation or blood transfusion as mismatching of blood group can lead to clumping of red blood cells with various disorders.
-It is important for the blood cells to to match while transfusing i.e. donor-recipient compatibility is necessary.
+It is important for the blood cells to match while transfusing i.e. donor-recipient compatibility is necessary.
 For example, a person of blood group A can receive blood either from group A or O as there are no antibodies for A and O in blood group A.

 As shown in the above table, individuals of blood group O are called as universal donors, whereas individuals of blood group AB are universal recipients.

 In addition to the ABO blood grouping system, the other prominent one is the Rh blood group system.
-About two-thirds of population contains the third antigen on the surface of their red blood cells known as Rh factor or Rh antigen; this decides whether the blood group is positive or negative.
-If Rh factor is present, an individual is rhesus positive (Rh+ve); if an Rh factor is absent individual is rhesus negative (Rh-ve) as they produce Rh antibodies.
+About two-thirds of the population contains the third antigen on the surface of their red blood cells known as Rh factor or Rh antigen; this decides whether the blood group is positive or negative.
+If the Rh factor is present, an individual is rhesus positive (Rh+ve); if an Rh factor is absent individual is rhesus negative (Rh-ve) as they produce Rh antibodies.
 Therefore, compatibility between donor and individual is crucial in this case as well.